COPA-DATA/AddInHowTo/README.md

 ## Views
 Views are located in this folder.
 There is again a sub folder "Pages" that contains all page views.

+# ObjectCreationWithXmlImport
+This sample demonstrates how to use the xml import functionality to create zenon objects in the zenon engineering studio.
+In the example the creation of an equipment model based on a template xml export is demonstrated.
+Creator classes for other zenon objects can be created likewise.

+This comes in quite handy when creating large amounts of zenon objects (e.g. thousands of variables) as the COM interface is only triggered once on importing the prepared xml file.

 # ThreadingWizardSample
 This sample demonstrates how to use Threads using WPF Wizards.
 There are different approaches available in .NET Framework, therefore the Add-In project contains four Editor Wizard extensions to demonstrate each approach.
 All four Wizards generate a usage statistic of data types.